capawesome-team/capacitor-firebase/packages/remote-config/README.md

 Set the remote config settings.

+On Android, the settings values are saved in SharedPreferences.
+Therefore, please note that even if setSettings is removed, the saved values will still be used.

 | Param         | Type                                                              |
 | ------------- | ----------------------------------------------------------------- |
 | **`options`** | <code><a href="#setsettingsoptions">SetSettingsOptions</a></code> |